 CLARINET.
 BASS CLARINET.

-Jeff is a founding co-director of Switchboard Music, a presenting organization which has featured hundreds of innovative musicians through its annual marathon and concert series.
-He is chair of the woodwind department at the San Francisco Conservatory of Music where he teaches clarinet, bass clarinet, chamber music, and professional development; he has also given masterclasses across the country on these topics.
-He has served on the faculty at U.C.
-Berkeley and, as a member of Amoveo Ensemble, holds a guest artist residency at California State University East Bay.
-He holds a M.M. from the San Francisco Conservatory of Music and a B.A. from University of California at Los Angeles.
+A passionate educator, Jeff is chair of the woodwind department at the San Francisco Conservatory of Music where he teaches clarinet, bass clarinet, chamber music, technology, and professional development, and he has given masterclasses across the country on these topics.
+He holds a M.M. from SFCM and a B.A. from UCLA.

 Branching Patterns is the first solo album of clarinetist Jeff Anderle, drawing on his diverse experience as a pioneer in the world of contemporary chamber music and showcasing the vast sonic possibilities of the clarinet and bass clarinet.
 The five tracks highlight his taste for non-classical genres including post-minimalist pop, neo-folk indie rock, beat-based looping, electro-acoustic experimentalism and analog electronica.